A simple tool to get better results

 Working on your initiative?
 Feedback is important as early as in the ideation stage.

-To better understand whether there is a market for your service or product and if professionals are interested to join your team.
+To better understand whether there is a market for your service or product.
+Or if professionals are interested to join your team.
 Because without customers, how will you receive income?
 You need feedback to better serve and forecast earnings for your market.

 “But wait, I don’t want to tell anyone so they won’t steal my idea!”
 I’ve heard this sentence so many times.